alipirani88/QC-d/README.md

 2. quality: Fastqc and multiqc reports for each forward and reverse reads in a folder named prefix_Fastqc
 3. screen_contamination: Fastq screen .txt files(reads mapped) and Multiqc report for all the samples
 4. kraken_contamination: Kraken results(_kraken) and unclassified reads(_unclassified.txt).
-5. kraken_report: Kraken_report_final.csv generated from kraken report and containing names of most abundant species(only the highest percentage) in each fastq files.
+5. kraken_report: prefix_Kraken_report_final.csv generated from kraken report and containing names of most abundant species(only the highest percentage) in each fastq files.
-6. coverage_depth
+6. coverage_depth: GATK depth_of_coverage statistics for each sample against the reference genome and combined report of coverage depth prefix_Final_Coverage_depth.txt.